 - Curl your lashes and apply your favorite black mascara on the upper and lower lashes.

 Half Cut Crease

 Mastered the easy cut crease and ready to take your makeup skills to the next level?
 A half cut crease is the beauty weapon to add to your artillery.
-If you want to experiment with bold colours or shimmering metallics, the half cut crease is the technique to try.
-Instead of keeping the colours above and below the cut crease separate and defined, this style blends the eyeshadow above down onto the lid, starting at the outer corners and extending towards the middle.
+If you want to experiment with bold colors or shimmering metallics, the half cut crease is the technique to try.
+Instead of keeping the colors above and below the cut crease separate and defined, this style blends the eyeshadow above down onto the lid, starting at the outer corners and extending towards the middle.

 - Prime the eye area and use a small brush to apply eyeshadow above the natural crease line of your eyes.

 - Cut the crease with concealer or foundation.
 Set with translucent powder.

 - Apply your chosen eyeshadow.
 We suggest a color that is a lighter shade of the eyeshadow above your crease.

 - Take the first eyeshadow color (used above the crease) and apply it to the outer corners of your lid.
 Blend.